 When lesions are present on the paronychial folds, or under the nail plate, these can be painful and also very difficult to treat.

-These are skin coloured, flat-topped papules which are only slightly raised from the surface.
+These are skin colored, flat-topped papules which are only slightly raised from the surface.
 These are usually seen on the dorsal aspects of the hands and the face.
 Plain warts are caused by the viral types 3, 10 and 28.

 These are finger-like projection of warty tissue usually present on the neck or the face.